987839088534212

 Among the pros and cons of being a traveling nurse is the flexibility in contract length.

+As long as the hospital is in agreement, contracts can be also renewed and extended multiple times if you happen to fall in love with your assignment.
 If you end up not loving an assignment, the good news is it’s only temporary, and you can be off to your next job once your contract ends.

 How Much Do Travel Nurses Make?